DreymaR/BigBagKbdTrixXKB/README.md

 	- Also, matrix users want the V-D swap without an Angle mod!
 Another nail in the coffin for the Curl models.
 	- Actually, should I make a NoModel CurlAngle layout for the model impaired?
 Vanilla, Curl(DH) and Curl(DH)Angle then. ...
 No?
 	- First, just make Curl with D-V swap built in.
 Let the Extend Paste function be where it falls for now.
+	- Separate Angle mods for Curl and non-Curl?
 * Check out the compose:102 option.
-This would be similar to what I now use in EPKL for Windows!
+This would be similar to what I've used in EPKL for Windows!
 It's also present in some other layouts.

 * Problems with Super+<letter> shortcuts: https://github.com/DreymaR/BigBagKbdTrixXKB/issues/23#issuecomment-1027839924

 * A purge option in addition to restore for the install script?
 So backup dirs etc are removed and the xkb dir restored to original state.

-* Update xkb-data and start testing on a Wayland system!
-Use the GitLab repo as that's the freshest there is.
+* Update xkb-data and then start testing on a Wayland system!
+	- Use the [GitLab][XKBgitLb]/[GitHub][XKBgitHb] repo as that's the freshest there is.

 * A clarification by Peter Hutterer on the mystic .part files in the rules component:
 	- https://gitlab.freedesktop.org/xkeyboard-config/xkeyboard-config/-/issues/327#note_1436334